Airflow

 After you’ve created a release, check if your container image has been successfully built and published by logging in to the Analytical Platform Common Production AWS account

-To initialise a project, create a directory in the relevant environment in our repository, for example, environments/development/analytical-platform
+To initialise an Airflow pipeline project, create a directory in the relevant environment in the Airflow repository, for example, environments/development/analytical-platform

 .

-To create a workflow, you need to provide us with a workflow manifest in your project.
+To create a Airflow pipeline workflow (a DAG), you need to provide a workflow manifest (workflow.yml

-This manifest specifies the desired state for the Airflow DAG, and provides contextual information used to categorise and label the DAG.
+This manifest file specifies the desired state for workflow, and provides contextual information used to categorise and label the workflow.

 For example, create environments/development/analytical-platform/example/workflow.yml